Kim-Y19/predictive-Bayesian-optional-stopping-pBOS-/README.md

 by Xiaomi Yang, Carol Flannagan and Jonas Bärgman (https://arxiv.org/abs/2503.00818).

 Contents
-Rscripts: Codes used to generate simulation data, run simulation and post analysis.
+* Rscripts: Codes used to generate simulation data, run simulation and post analysis.
-Data: folder to contain generated simulation data.
+* Data: folder to contain generated simulation data.
-Results: folder to contain generated results.
+* Results: folder to contain generated results.
-Figures: folder to contain figures analyzed based on the results.
+* Figures: folder to contain figures analysed based on the results.